AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Plymouth Rock (if you’ve had no claims in the past five years and live in Connecticut, New Jersey, or Pennsylvania)

 If you qualify and add this coverage to your policy, your premium won’t increase after your first accident.
-(Note: Accident forgiveness is not available from every insurance company, and it is not available for California residents.)

 How Can You Lower Your Rates After an Accident?

-• Take a defensive driving course.
+5. Take a defensive driving course.
 Depending on your insurer, if you show you are committed to driving safely in the future by taking a defensive driving course, this may change the calculation of how risky a driver you are.
 Look for this discount with Amica, Clearcover, Dairyland, Farmers, Gainsco, GEICO, Good2Go, Infinity, Kemper, Mercury, Nationwide, State Farm, and The General.

 What if You Have More Than One Accident on Your Record?

 Drivers who are much higher risk and have caused more than one accident still have options for auto insurance.
-The standard auto insurers may choose to not renew your policy, depending on your risk profile, but there are other ways to find coverage.
+The standard auto insurers may not renew your policy, depending on your risk profile, but there are other ways to find coverage.

 1. Check with smaller insurers.
 Your first step is to check with smaller insurers.
-Smaller companies, such as Bristol West and the Farm Bureau, are more likely to offer nonstandard insurance for high-risk drivers.
+Smaller companies such as Bristol West and the Farm Bureau are more likely to offer nonstandard insurance for high-risk drivers.

 Recap